blockchain-insights/blockchain-data-subnet-ops/miners/bitcoin-funds-flow/README.md

      - Index them and start reverse indexing to block 1
      - When reverse indexing is done, you start forward indexing

     You can experiment with this process - the number of blocks, the reverse/forward indexing etc. Generating pickle files makes indexing faster, but takes a lot of memory, so keep an eye on the memory usage.
+Note, you need a local Bitcoin node running and synced.

     **1. Run block parser to generate tx_out csv file:**
     ```bash